Hydrant Flushing Program

 - By flushing, the District maintains a freshwater supply

-- To help maintain the water quality in the mainlines by removing fine sediment that comes from our natural aquifer and may have settled
+- To maintain the water quality in the mainlines by removing fine sediment that comes from our natural aquifer

-- Flushing will also help the District to use less chlorine but still maintain small amounts in the water system as required by State and EPA regulations
+- To help the District to use less chlorine but still maintain small amounts in the water system as required by State and EPA regulations

 - To make sure the hydrants are in proper working condition for fire protection

-Hydrants can be painted to give firefighters and water operators important imformation.
-Usually, systems use the color of the bonnet to indicate the size of the water main (See Appendix B below for more information).
+Hydrants can be painted to give firefighters and water operators important information.
+Usually, systems use the color of the bonnet to indicate the size of the water main.